skip to content

 Keeley O'Mara

-Keeley O'Mara was a Middleton Independents Party candidate in North Middleton in the Rochdale local election.
-They received 1,163 votes.
+Keeley O'Mara is a Middleton Independents Party candidate in North Middleton in the Rochdale local election.

 profile photo of Keeley O'Mara